Huite/HydroDaemonDemo/README.md

 trivial wrapper around `rhs!` and the parametric `DiffEqParams` type, ensuring we dispatch on the type of hydrological model (encoded by the state and parameter structs).

+Minor code duplication exists in the explicit, implicit, and DifferentialEquations formulation of the right-hand-side (RHS) function of the differential equation.
+A general `rhs!` function could serve all models, but at some cost to readability; the current setup matches the code of most hydrological models which generally support only one or a few formulations.

 ## Running a model

 Running a model requires: